 The Commission on Disabilities is a five member commission appointed by the Selectboard.
-The Commission is in the process of updating our page please bare with us while we update the page.

 South Hadley Town Meeting Members approved on Nov.
 20, 2019 the creation of a five-member Commission on Disabilities.
 The Selectboard is the appointing authority.
 The majority must be persons with disabilities and one may be a member of the immediate family of a person with a disability.
 In addition, one member must be an elected or appointed municipal official.

 The members shall initially serve the following terms: (a.)
 Two members shall serve one-year terms; (b.)
 Two members shall serve two-year terms; and (c.)
 One member shall serve three-year terms.
 After the initial term, all members shall serve three-year terms.
 Resignation shall be made by notifying the chairperson in writing and filing with the town clerk.